 Est. 1887; pop 1,130; elev.
 4,191′.

-Lodging, restaurants, shopping, groceries & gas.
+Lodging, restaurants, shopping, outfitters and recreation, groceries & gas.
 The Joseph Information Booth is open during summer.

 Named for young Chief Joseph of the Nez Perce Tribe, this town is now a flourishing art community with a national reputation for its top quality bronze foundries and art galleries.
 The summer is full of events—from art and music festivals to the Chief Joseph Days Rodeo in July.
 The Eagle Cap Extreme Sled Dog Race is an Iditarod qualifier that takes place in January.
 Most galleries and shops are open year-round, as are museums with Indian artifacts and early history collections.
 Use facilities at Joseph or Wallowa Lake as a base for extended Hells Canyon or Eagle Cap Wilderness exploration.
 Call ahead to arrange a foundry tour and reserve accommodations.
 Continue on Highway 82 to Wallowa Lake or proceed on the Byway route; at the north edge of Joseph, turn east (between the gas station and grocery store) onto Highway 350.

-Lodging, RV Park, restaurants, convenience groceries, tramway, boat launch, state park & campground.
+Lodging, RV Park, restaurants, convenience groceries, tramway, boat launch, marina, state park & campground.
 No gas.
-Most services are open seasonally.
+Many services are open seasonally.

 Beautiful Wallowa Lake was shaped by glaciers which covered this region three to seven times.
 The 2,000 foot thick Bennett Glacier scoured the West Fork of the Wallowa River for almost 20 miles, creating Wallowa Lake and leaving nearly perfect examples of lateral and terminal moraines around the lake.
 Mule deer wander in the vicinity year round.
 At six miles in length, Wallowa Lake is a playground to water skiers, jet skiers, and paddle-boaters.
 Go carts and miniature golf are popular pursuits on shore.
 Take a tramway to spectacular views atop the 8,300 foot summit of Mt.
 Howard, on the edge of the Eagle Cap Wilderness.
 Two miles of hiking trails at the top of the tram ride provide incredible views into three states.
 This area was part of the ancestral homelands of the Wallowa Band of the Nez Perce.
 A monument to Old Chief Joseph rests at the north end of the lake.